 She has created mezuzot and jewelry benefiting the Darfur and Women’s Empowerment programs through the American Jewish World Service, the Children’s Holocaust Memorial at Whitwell Middle School in Whitwell Tennessee, the Jewish Women’s Breast Cancer organization Sharsharet, and a special edition tzedakah box gift for outgoing board members of Jewish Family and Children’s Services in San Francisco.
 She created a Chai pin pendant that has helped raise funds for Hadassah.

 Aimee has shown her art at The Legion of Honor, one of San Francisco’s premier museums.
 Her work has been published in The San Francisco Chronicle, Metalsmith Magazine, and the book 500 Judaica among others.
-She founded the Metal Art program at the San Francisco Waldorf High School where she teaches classical silversmithing, iron forging and technical theater production.
-Aimee lives in San Francisco with her husband David Casella and son Kaleb.
+She founded the Metal Art program at the San Francisco Waldorf High School where she taught classical silversmithing, iron forging and technical theater production.
+She is now the president of D.A.C.
+Landscape S.F.
+Inc. Aimee lives in San Francisco with her husband David Casella and son Kaleb.